killer-r2d2/tschuttishop/README.md

 ## Tech stack
 - [Nextjs](https://nextjs.org/)
+  A React framework that enables server-side rendering and static site generation, enhancing performance and SEO for web applications.
 - [Supabase](https://supabase.com/)
+An open-source Firebase alternative providing a suite of tools like a database, authentication, real-time subscriptions, and storage, aimed at rapidly building and scaling applications.
 - [Prisma](https://www.prisma.io/)
+An open-source database toolkit that includes an ORM (Object-Relational Mapping) for Node.js and TypeScript, simplifying database access and management.
 - [Playwright](https://playwright.dev/)
+A framework for automated end-to-end testing of web applications across multiple browsers, enabling reliable and efficient testing processes.
 - [Tailwindcss](https://tailwindcss.com/)
+A utility-first CSS framework for rapidly building custom designs without leaving your HTML, promoting faster and more maintainable styling.
 - [NextUi](https://nextui.org/)
+A React UI library designed for creating modern and responsive interfaces with a collection of customizable and reusable components.
 - [Resend](https://resend.com/)
+Email solution

 ## Getting Started